VJAI/about.me/README.md

 # about.me

-One Page Resume Template!

-[Work In Progress]
+Single Page Resume Template built with the ratio of perfect fourth.

 [Demo](https://vjai.github.io/about.me/)